roboyoshi/hek/README.md

 ### Rules
 Stored in `~/.config/hek/rules`
-- Do not allow certain symbols `symbols`
-- Do not allow sequences in files `sequences_files`
-- Do not allow sequences in tags `sequences_tags`
 - Capitalize after these symbols `capitalize_after`
 - Only allow these filetypes `filetypes`
 - How directories must end `dir_ends`
+- Do not allow certain symbols or sequences in files `sequences_files`
+- Do not allow certain symbols or sequences in tags `sequences_tags`

 ### Exceptions
 Stored in `~/.config/hek`
 - Some words are not capitalized `ignore_case`
 - Do not warn about lower case after ' `ignore_quote_case`
-- Allow symbols or sequences as exceptions `ignore_contains`
+- Allow symbols or sequences as exceptions (tags) `ignore_contains`
 - Do no warn about missing year `ignore_year`
 - Do not warn about different albumartist/artist `ignore_albumartist`
 - Ignore how directory ends `ignore_dir_ends`